MatSim91/Milestone-Project-2-Memory-Game/README.md

 - [Google Fonts:](https://fonts.google.com/) Thanks to Google for providing this huge amount of free fonts on the site.

+- [ZAPSLAT](https://www.zapsplat.com/sound-effect-category/game-music-and-loops/) My many thanks to ZAPSLAT for providing the great music and for having such a large music catalog at hand.

 ## Code

 - [Bootstrap4](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Bootstrap Library used throughout the project to make it easier using the grid system and pre-maded classes.

-- [Modal pop-up](https://www.youtube.com/watch?v=XH5OW46yO8I) was created with the help of the tutorial.
+- [Modal pop-up](https://www.youtube.com/watch?v=XH5OW46yO8I) was inspired by the tutorial.

-- The [JavaScript Memory Game](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-4-star-rating) was created with the help of on Sandra Israel JavaScript tutorial.
+- The [Memory Game](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-4-star-rating) was inspired by Sandra Israel tutorial.

 - [Vertical Alignment](https://stackoverflow.com/questions/47334164/how-to-middle-align-the-content-of-the-div-with-height-100vh/47334256) this Stack Overflow post helped with the vertical alignment.